dieterich-lab/pulseR-paper/raw_data.md

    > and exhibited a larger coefficient of variation (data not shown)
    > that could potentially have been
    > resolved by more efficient biotin conjugation methods

+   - RSEM counts available for mature/primary RNA for total
+   - TPM only for labelling experiments (for
+   - no spike-ins data in tables

 10. DRiLL  (the continuation of the [2])